 A CITY CHARTER AMENDMENT FOR PACIFIC GROVE

 Mayor Nick Smith and the Council chose a June special election costing $63,000 for a single measure (Measure C) to increase the pay of seven elected officials.
-The Monterey County Registrar of Voters stated that if the same measure had been placed on the November 2026 general municipal election ballot, the additional cost would have been “negligible.”
+The Monterey County Registrar of Voters stated that if the same measure had been placed on the November municipal election ballot, the additional cost would have been "negligible."

 In August 2025, we specifically requested that the referendum measure (Measure C) be placed on the November 2026 ballot and stated that a Charter Amendment was necessary to prevent future self-dealing.
 Mayor Smith and the Council ignored our request.